Mine Tales: Jerome area has one of world's richest copper ore outcroppings

 Additional factors included the smelter’s proximity above miles of underground mining tunnels and its location along the steep hillside, prohibiting expansion.
 The smelting works began to slip downhill as a result, leading locals to refer to Jerome as “a town on the move.”

-William Clark remedied the matter by purchasing ranches including their water rights six miles northeast and 2,000 feet lower in elevation than Jerome along the Verde River.
+William Clark remedied the matter by purchasing ranches including their water rights 6 miles northeast and 2,000 feet lower in elevation than Jerome along the Verde River.

 Another factor was the erection of a nearby company town christened Clarkdale, a planned community for the United Verde miners and their families at Jerome.